-- /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - /usr/share/doc/rhel-system-roles/storage/ directory
+- The /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - Preparing a control node and managed nodes to use RHEL System Roles

-3.11.
-CONFIGURING AN LVM POOL WITH RAID BY USING THESTORAGE RHEL SYSTEM ROLE
+3.12.
+CONFIGURING AN LVM POOL WITH RAID USING THESTORAGE RHEL SYSTEM ROLE

-With the storage system role, you can configure an LVM pool with RAID on RHEL by using Red Hat Ansible Automation Platform.
+With the storage System Role, you can configure an LVM pool with RAID on RHEL using Red Hat Ansible Automation Platform.
 You can set up an Ansible playbook with the available parameters to configure an LVM pool with RAID.